LKTpuskas/trello-app/README.md

 # Trello App

-Simple Trello App.
 For the features included, please see this [PR](https://github.com/evatd/trello-app/pull/1).

 ## To start